 The 90-day issue – The Schengen area rules

-Under the 90/180 rule , visits to the Schengen area are limited to a maximum total of 90 days in every 180 days.
-The clock starts ticking for both 90 and 180 days as soon as we first cross the Schengen border.
+Under the 90/180 rule, visits to the Schengen area are limited to a maximum total of 90 days in every 180 days.
+The clock starts ticking for both 90 and 180 days as soon as we cross the first Schengen border.

 An example